BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/blazegraph.md

 to setup a deployment in this fashion.

 Blazegraph can be deployed by:

-* using the docker image created by BBP https://hub.docker.com/r/bluebrain/blazegraph-nexus
+* using the docker image created by BBP: https://hub.docker.com/r/bluebrain/blazegraph-nexus
 * deploying Blazegraph using the prepackaged _tar.gz_ distribution available to download from
   @link:[GitHub](https://github.com/blazegraph/database/releases/tag/BLAZEGRAPH_2_1_6_RC){ open=new }.